Jesy05/Jesy05-s-website/README.md

-## .˚⊹ ࣪ 𓆝 ˖ ⋆ Systems and Industrial Engineering student  ⋆.˚ 𓆝 ⊹ ࣪ ˖
+## ˖⊹ ࣪˖𓆝 .˚ ⋆ Systems and Industrial Engineering student  ⋆.˚ 𓆝 ⊹ ࣪ ˖

 <!--
 **Jesy05/Jesy05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.